A Man Is Only as Good as His Bird

 "A Man Is Only as Good as His Bird" is the second episode of the second season of the American black comedy superhero drama television series Peacemaker.
 It is the tenth episode overall of the series, and was directed by Greg Mottola from a script written by series creator and showrunner James Gunn.
 It originally aired on HBO Max on August 28, 2025.

 Directly picking up from the previous episode, Chris Smith / Peacemaker is dealing with the emotional and physical toll of accidentally killing his alternate self from a parallel dimension, and struggles to open up to his former teammates about his turmoil.
 Meanwhile, A.R.G.U.S. director Rick Flag Sr. assigns a supervisor to agent John Economos, who is similarly conflicted about being tasked to monitor Peacemaker for the organization.

-The episode received positive reviews from critics, who praised Meadow's performance, the dynamic between Peacemaker and Vigilante and the balance of humor and sincerity.
+The episode received positive reviews from critics, who praised Meadows' performance, the dynamic between Peacemaker and Vigilante and the balance of humor and sincerity.